wp-plugins/sosh-icons/readme.txt

 == Changelog ==
+= 1.0.1.1 =
+1. [Bugfix] some changes caused error messages when older php versions in use. thanks at Dennis.
 = 1.0.1 =
 1. [Bugfix] If plugin updated and new icons are available, they won't be displayed without your selection
 1. [Improvment] Tested with WordPress 4.0 Beta2 and added little version handling for future Development